 Lucky had a sister who he was bonded with from birth.
 After living as indoor cats for some time, were dumped outside and left to fend for themselves on the streets of East Orange, New Jersey.
 They had no food, no shelter, no colony to call their own.
 All they had was each other.
-At some point Lucky's sister inevitably became pregnant and was then trapped by a local group and taken into rescue.
+But Lucky's sister inevitably became pregnant and was then trapped by a local group and taken into rescue.
 While that was very fortunate for her, Lucky was left behind, alone, terrified and in distress over the loss of his companion.

 There was a kind woman in the area who fed the colonies.
 Most often, though, the neighborhood cats would bully Lucky and chase him away, never leaving him a single scrap.
 He would then come to her door begging, as seen in the image below.
 Her heart broke for him, as did mine when I saw this picture.
 She named him "Fluffy," although we would not come to realize why that was until much later.

 A rescue friend named Kathy posted a very sad picture of this scrappy and sad-looking cat, pleading for someone to step up and help him, so that's what we did.